brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

 WHERE (position_in_chronology = 1)
 ```

 Before moving `promotions` to use this view, I'll take a look at the data.
-Selecting `order_id 20002`:
+Selecting order `20002`:

 |cdc_operation|order_date|required_date|shipped_date|transaction_commit_timestamp|
 |-------------|----------|-------------|------------|----------------------------|